 The examples below illustrate the types of families who could benefit from our bursary scheme.

-    - Single mother running own business with low income.
+- Both parents self-employed on low income.
 Living in rented accommodation.
 One child receiving 100% fee remission.

-    - Parents both self-employed with low incomes.
+- One parent with moderate income.
 Living in rented accommodation.
-Two children, each receiving 70% fee remission.
+Two children receiving 70% fee remission.

 - Parents both working in moderately paid employment.
 Modest home with mortgage.
 One child receiving 20% fee remission.

 A new scheme introduced in 2016 offers more generous support to families with a household income less than £120k.
 All bursary places are subjected to successful completion of the entrance requirements.